|

 arrest and try those suspected of heresy.
 The first to suffer under the new act

-heresy were recorded during her 5 year reign (reign of terror) in the mid 16th
+for heresy were recorded during her five year reign (reign of terror) between

 Burning